 - 1. Download the data following the instructions included in the script and place it in the RAWOBS path specified in your config-user.yml - 2.
-Run the CMORizer script by running $cmorize\obs c < config-file > o < dataset >$ - 3.
-Copy the resulting data to the OBS (for CMIP5 compliant data) or OBS6 (for CMIP6 compliant data) path specified in your config-user.yml - 4.
+If available, use the downloading script by running esmvaltool data download --config\file <config\file> <dataset> - 3.
+Run the cmorization by running esmvaltool data format <config-file> <dataset> - 4.
+Copy the resulting data to the OBS (for CMIP5 compliant data) or OBS6 (for CMIP6 compliant data) path specified in your config-user.yml - 5.
 Run recipes/examples/recipe\check\obs.yml with the new dataset to check that the data can be used